 Remember the Sri Lanka vs Australia ODI match that happened just a few days ago?
 Well, it turns out that IBM Watson, by using said APIs such as visual recognition, dialog, personality insights, retrieve & rank, speech-to-text and text-to-speech, was able to come up with some rather interesting insights with regard to the match such as top player, top moments from the game, etc.

 Chrishan M Fernando, Country, General Manager, IBM Sri Lanka stated how Sri Lanka is an integral part of IBM’s growth strategy.

-He also explained how IBM is committed to the success of its clients and continue to support transformation of Sri Lanka’s high growth sectors such as BFSI, telecom and many more.
-IBM’s integrated portfolio of Cognitive solutions like Watson on Cloud platform that support cognitive workloads, will further help customers to make better operational decisions, understand customer needs better, communicate in real time, and optimize business processes – thus helping them stay ahead of the completion.
+He also explained how IBM is committed to the success of its clients and continue to support the transformation of Sri Lanka’s high growth sectors such as BFSI, telecom and many more.
+IBM’s integrated portfolio of Cognitive solutions like Watson on Cloud platform that support cognitive workloads will further help customers to make better operational decisions, understand customer needs better, communicate in real-time, and optimize business processes – thus helping them stay ahead of the completion.